Relativistic corrections to exclusive $\chi_{cJ} + \gamma$ production from $e^+ e^-$ annihilation: Numerical results

 All the uncertainties are estimated assuming Gaussian error propagation.
 The first uncertainty originates from $\braket{0| \mathcal{O}_1 (^3 P_0)|0}$.
-It is clearly a large contribution to the total uncertainty of the production cross section of $\chi_{cJ}$, especially in the determination from \Eqs\eqref{eq:ldmes1}.
+It is clearly a large contribution to the total uncertainty of the production cross section for $\chi_{cJ}$.
 The second uncertainty stems from the uncertainty in $x_J$ and therefore in the binding energy.
-It is a large source of uncertainty for all the $\chi_{cJ}$.
-The third uncertainty is obtained from varying the renormalization scale $\mu$.
-It is significant for $\chi_{c1}$ (in both determinations) and for $\chi_{c2}$ in the determination from \Eqs\eqref{eq:ldmes1}, while its effect on the production cross section of $\chi_{c0}$ is negligible.
+It is equally a large source of uncertainty for all produced states.
+The third uncertainty is obtained from varying the renormalization scale $\mu$ and is, with the exception of the $\chi_{c0}$ production in Table \ref{tab:finalPredictionsJ0}, comparable with the uncertainty in the binding energy.
 Finally, the fourth source of uncertainty comes from the uncertainties in the experimental values of $M_{\chi_{cJ}}$ and $\Gamma (\chi_{cJ} \to \gamma \gamma)$.
-It leads to a large error in the case of $\chi_{c1}$ and $\chi_{c2}$ but is much less important for $\chi_{c0}$.
+It leads to a large error in the case of $\chi_{c0}$ but is much less important for $\chi_{c1}$ and $\chi_{c2}$.
+The surprisingly small errors for the production cross section of $\chi_{c0}$ in the determination from \Eqs\eqref{eq:ldmes2} stem from a large numerical cancellation between the contributions from $\braket{0| \mathcal{O}_1 (^3 P_0)|0}$ and $\braket{0| \mathcal{T}_8 (^3 P_0)|0}$.
+This cancellation is accidental as it does not appear in the determination from \Eqs\eqref{eq:ldmes1}.
 Note that having attributed to the quarkonium binding energy a 100\% uncertainty [see \Eqs\eqref{eq:ebind} and \eqref{uncertaintyxJ}] makes that uncertainty parametrically of the same size as the uncertainty of $\braket{0| \mathcal{O}_1 (^3 P_0)|0}$.

-Averaging the results stemming from \Eqs\eqref{eq:ldmes1} and \Eqs\eqref{eq:ldmes2}, we obtain \eq{ \sigma (e^+ e^- \to \chi_{ c0} + \gamma) &= (1.33 \pm 0.34 \pm 0.15 \pm 0.04 \pm 0.03) \textrm{ fb} , \\ \sigma (e^+ e^- \to \chi_{ c1} + \gamma) &= (15.37 \pm 3.25 \pm 3.53 \pm 0.75 \pm 4.64) \textrm{ fb}, \\ \sigma (e^+ e^- \to \chi_{ c2} + \gamma) &= (4.65 \pm 1.29 \pm 1.54 \pm 0.40 \pm 1.59) \textrm{ fb}, } where the errors in $\braket{0| \mathcal{O}_1 (^3 P_0)|0}$ (first uncertainty), in $x_J$ (second uncertainty), and in $\mu$ (third uncertainty) were added linearly, while those in $M_{\chi_{cJ}}$ and $\Gamma (\chi_{cJ} \to \gamma \gamma)$ (fourth uncertainty), regarded as independent, were added quadratically.
+Averaging the results stemming from \Eqs\eqref{eq:ldmes1} and \Eqs\eqref{eq:ldmes2}, we obtain \eq{ \sigma (e^+ e^- \to \chi_{ c0} + \gamma) &= (1.55 \pm 0.26 \pm 0.30 \pm 0.09 \pm 0.43) \textrm{ fb} , \\ \sigma (e^+ e^- \to \chi_{ c1} + \gamma) &= (12.09 \pm 5.20 \pm 1.37 \pm 0.78 \pm 0.93) \textrm{ fb}, \\ \sigma (e^+ e^- \to \chi_{ c2} + \gamma) &= (3.44 \pm 1.81 \pm 0.75 \pm 0.68 \pm 0.46) \textrm{ fb}, } where the errors in $\braket{0| \mathcal{O}_1 (^3 P_0)|0}$ (first uncertainty), in $x_J$ (second uncertainty), and in $\mu$ (third uncertainty) were added linearly, while those in $M_{\chi_{cJ}}$ and $\Gamma (\chi_{cJ} \to \gamma \gamma)$ (fourth uncertainty), regarded as independent, were added quadratically.